 Finally, and perhaps the most important of all, is your own personal framing of meditation in your life.
 This may sound obvious, but if you think it is a chore it will feel like a chore, and if you think it’s a treat then it will feel like a treat.
 For many people, meditation is so different from the constant bombardment of stimulation in everyday life that it can almost feel like an inconvenience or waste of time, but that’s to miss the point entirely.

 The point is that this is your one opportunity in the day to let go of thought, to let go of responsibilities and commitments and to engage in a very special kind of “not doing.”
 This is a treat, such a rare opportunity.
 If we can see this, then it ceases to be a chore.

 In answer to your second question, as frustrating as this may be, I would say you are probably over thinking the exercise a little.
 This is very common, too.
 Everyone experiences these thoughts and everyone experiences a busy mind sometimes.
-The type of thought and the number of thoughts is not important – it is our reaction or response to these thoughts and emotions which is important.
+The type of thought and the number of thoughts is not important—it is our reaction or response to these thoughts and emotions that is important.

 It may sound abstract but, with practice, it is decidedly tangible.
 In short, follow the instructions, check your motivation, your expectation and in time it will happen quite naturally.

 FYI: it took me at least a few good months to get the hang of it when I first started… and I’m still learning now.